willydlw/dwsubt/cartographer_notes.md

 Example: my ros package name is dwsubt.
 I put the cartographer.launch file in dwsubt/launch/.
 The lua files were copied to dwsubt/config/cartographer/

+I renamed cartographer.launch to cartographer3d.launch and then created a cartographer2d.launch file that references the cartographer_2d.lua file.

+Made the following changes to the cartographer_2d.lua file:
+- tracking_frame = name,
+- published_frame = name,

+Removed the remapping of the points topic to scan in the cartographer2d.launch file as the 2d LaserScan topic is usually named scan. **TODO** Verify this is correct.
+Did not yet find correct topic name in cartographer documentation.
+<br> <br>

 2. Add the cartographer_ros dependency to the package.xml file